Sorrento - Naples

 Ferries to Italy

-The earliest Sorrento Naples ferry sailings typically depart Sorrento at around 07:20.
-The last ferry usually departs at 17:00.
+The first Sorrento Naples ferry typically departs from Sorrento at around 07:20.
+The last ferry usually departs at 18:45.

-Sorrento Naples Ferry sail durations on this ferry route can take around 43m.
-The fastest sailings are approximately 35m.
-Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.
+The Sorrento Naples ferry trip can take around 45 minutes.
+The fastest sailings are approximately 35 minutes.
+Sailing times can vary between ferry operators and can be impacted by weather conditions.

 The distance between Sorrento to Naples is approximately 16.2 miles (26.1km) or 14.1 nautical miles.

-Pets are allowed on ferries travelling from Sorrento to Naples with Alilauro & NLG.
+Pets are allowed on ferries travelling from Sorrento to Naples with NLG & Alilauro.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.